Alphix/gssproxy/README.md

    the kernel by upcalling to a daemon that does all the dirty work.

  - Isolation and privilege separation for user-mode applications.
 For
-   example: letting HTTP servers use but not see the keytabe entries for HTTP/* principals for accepting security contexts.
+   example: letting HTTP servers use but not see the keytab entries for HTTP/* principals for accepting security contexts.

  - Possibly an ssh-agent-like SSH agent for GSS credentials -- a